-With the suspension of the otter trawl and mini-fyke net as sampling gears, virtually all trend data for the small-bodied target species (sturgeon and sicklefin chubs, Hybognathus spp., and sand shiner) was lost for the 2016 and 2017 field season.
-As hatchery-reared pallid sturgeon shift to sub-adult and adult age classes, these small bodies fishes, as well as others, may become important, particularly to the lower sections of Segment 3.
+With the suspension of the otter trawl and mini-fyke net as sampling gears, virtually all trend data for the small-bodied and young of the year target species was lost since 2015, which was the last year in which those gears were used.
+As hatchery-reared pallid sturgeon shift to subadult and adult age classes, these small-bodied and young of the year fishes, may become important, particularly to the lower sections of Segment 3.